ericwbailey/ericwbailey.website/source/published/how-an-accessibility-designer-adds-keyboard-shortcuts-to-a-web-app.md

   - I also didn’t evaluate Linux or [Orca](https://orca.gnome.org/).
 There are just too many possible permutations.
   - Seriously.
 I am only one man with a full-time job and a dog who does not like it when I’m not giving her attention, folks.
 - Using an LLM:
-  - Using [plaintext copies of screen reader manuals](https://support.freedomscientific.com/Content/Documents/Manuals/JAWS/Keystrokes.txt) to use as LLM context still created hallucinations.
+  - [Plaintext copies of screen reader manuals](https://support.freedomscientific.com/Content/Documents/Manuals/JAWS/Keystrokes.txt) to use as LLM context still created hallucinations.
   - It also doesn’t cover the app or operating system layers.
   - The stakes are too high considering the human-facing impact, and it was likely net-less effort to manually test once to get certainty with results.
   - There might be a point worth thinking through in that previous bullet point.